Paddy Reilly’s Music Bar musicians

 • Recommended

 What is it?
-Sitting down in The Wicked Monk feels almost like visiting the set of a period film, and maybe even verges on theme-restaurant.
+Sitting down in The Wicked Monk feels almost like visiting the set of a period film, and maybe even verges on a theme restaurant.
 But that isn’t a bad thing.

-Why we like it: The lovely place is, ultimately, a good bit of fun, which is what it’s all about anyway.
-Besides, much of the decor does actually come direct from the island itself–wood accents, stained glass and even a confessional were all salvaged from a late 1800s-era Gothic monastery.
+Why we love it: The lovely place is, ultimately, a good bit of fun, which is what it’s all about anyway.
+Besides, much of the decor does actually come directly from the island itself–wood accents, stained glass, and even a confessional were all salvaged from a late 1800s-era Gothic monastery.

 Time Out Tip: This spot has a lot of events, so check out its calendar.